Copticoder/Copticoder.github.io/index.md

 ## Current Status

 I have worked as an R&D engineer at [SpeedLegal](https://speedlegal.io/), a legal tech startup based in US California, where I contributed to solving multiple legal problems related to contract review automation using retrieval augmented generation pipelines.
+Also, I'm working on different exciting reinforcement learning projects !

 ---